risi-kondor/ptens/python/docs/source/graph.rst

 Graphs
 ******

-One of the primary applications of permutation equivariant neural nets is the contructon of graph neural networks.
+One of the primary applications of permutation equivariant neural nets are graph neural networks.
 The ``ptens.graph`` class provides the necessary functionality to build graph neural nets consisting of Ptensor layers.

-A ``graph`` object can be initialized directly from its adjacency matrix, provided as an :math:`n \times n` dense matrix:
+A ``graph`` object can be initialized directly from its adjacency matrix, represented as an :math:`n \times n` dense matrix:

 .. code-block:: python